We deliver personalized solutions and services designed to fit the unique needs of our customers in your area.

-Christina Elsaesser looks at a box of plastic glasses frames with a smile and a tear in her eye.
-The frames were given to her by the museum’s optical department.
+Christina Elsaesser looks at a box of plastic eyeglasses with a smile and a tear in her eye.
+The eyeglasses were given to her by the museum’s optical department.
 Likely from the 1950s, their sense of fashion is questionable, and some are badly damaged and can no longer be used as exhibits.

-Elsaesser, one of three employees in the restoration research department at the Deutsches Museum in Munich, is investigating why the frames are in this poor condition and what conclusions can be drawn about the preservation of other plastic objects from this period.
+Elsaesser, one of two employees in the conservation science department at the Deutsches Museum, is investigating why the eyeglasses are in this poor condition and what conclusions can be drawn for preserving similar plastic objects from this period.

 Not all plastics are the same.
 Compared to materials such as wood, metal, or stone, plastic can be one of the most unstable compounds.
 In total, there are five types that are considered to be at risk.